 This section will guide you through the fundamentals of the French banking system.

 Your EURAXESS Service Center will inform you about the different options and will refer you to a partner bank if necessary.

 After your arrival, it will be more convenient and less expensive to make your payments and withdrawals with a French bank card.
-You will certainly need an own bank account in order to receive your salary.
+You will certainly need your own bank account in order to receive your salary.